rocicorp/diff-server/README.md

 Typically each Replicant Group models data for a single user of a service across all the user's devices.
 But a Replicant Group could be more fine-grained (if, for example, it's desirable to replicate a different subset of data to different device types) or more coarse-grained (if there are groups of users collaborating on the same dataset).

 One or more Replicant Servers are run by the Replicant Service.
 The Replicant Service is run alongside the application's existing server stack and database of record.
 Plumbing is added to route relevant updates from the database of record to Replicant Servers and the reverse (see "integration").
-The Replicant Service can also be relied on as an external service, at http://replicant.io.
+We also intend to run the Replicant Service as a SaSS business at http://replicate.to.

 # Replicant Client